hermanwongkm/AlgoPratice/readme.md

 Method: Have a outer loop that loops through everything, but have a while loop inside that will try to complete a cycle.
 Break the outer loop when everything is done.

+** Understanding binary tree traversal **

+1. When you see pre/post/in order traversal.
+Think of it as refer to the node itself.
+Thus, pre order means n l r while inorder means lnr.
+These are just various method of traversing the tree.

 **Common Strategies**
 1. Can I use a Hashset or a HashMap to store values that you want to find?
 2. Can I sort it?